Bela Lugosi: Early films

 Lugosi's first film appearance was in the 1917 Hungarian silent film Leoni Leo.
 When appearing in Hungarian silent films, he mostly used the stage name Arisztid Olt.
 Lugosi made at least 10 films in Hungary between 1917 and 1918 before leaving for Germany.
 Following the collapse of Béla Kun's Hungarian Soviet Republic in 1919, leftists and trade unionists became vulnerable, some being imprisoned or executed in public.
 Lugosi was proscribed from acting due to his participation in the formation of an actors' union.
-Exiled in Weimar-era Germany, he co-starred in at least 14 German silent films in 1920, among them Hypnose: Sklaven fremden Willens (1920), Der Januskopf (1920) and an adaptation of the Karl May novel Caravan of Death (1920).
+Exiled in Weimar-era Germany, he co-starred in at least 14 German silent films in 1920, among them Hypnose: Sklaven fremden Willens (1920), Der Januskopf (1920), and an adaptation of the Karl May novel Caravan of Death (1920).

-Lugosi left Germany in October 1920, emigrating by ship to the United States, and entered the country at New Orleans in December 1920.
+In October 1920, Lugosi left Germany for the United States and entered the country at New Orleans in December.
 He made his way to New York and was inspected by immigration officers at Ellis Island in March 1921.
-He only declared his intention to become a US citizen in 1928; on June 26, 1931, he was naturalized.
+He declared his intention to become a US citizen in 1928; on June 26, 1931, he was naturalized.

 On his arrival in America, the 6 ft 1 in, 180 lb Lugosi worked for some time as a laborer, and then entered the theater in New York City's Hungarian immigrant colony.
-With fellow expatriate Hungarian actors he formed a small stock company that toured Eastern cities, playing for immigrant audiences.
+With fellow expatriate Hungarian actors, he formed a small stock company that toured Eastern cities, playing for immigrant audiences.
 Lugosi acted in several Hungarian language plays before starring in his first English Broadway play, The Red Poppy in 1922.
 Three more parts came in 1925–26, including a five-month run in the comedy-fantasy The Devil in the Cheese.
 In 1925, he played an Arab Sheik in Arabesque which premiered in Buffalo, New York at the Teck Theatre before moving to Broadway.

-His first American film role was in the silent melodrama The Silent Command (1923) which was filmed in New York.
+His first American film role was in the silent melodrama The Silent Command (1923), which was filmed in New York.
 Four other silent roles followed, villains and continental types, all in productions made in the New York area.
-A rumor has circulated for decades among film historians that Lugosi played an uncredited bit part as a clown in the 1924 Lon Chaney Hollywood film He Who Gets Slapped, but this has been heavily disputed.
+A rumor circulated for decades among film historians that Lugosi played an uncredited bit part as a clown in the first film produced by Metro-Goldwyn-Mayer, He Who Gets Slapped (1924) starring Lon Chaney, but this has been heavily disputed.
 The rumor originated from the discovery of a publicity still from this film found posthumously in Lugosi's scrapbook, which showed an unidentified clown in heavy makeup standing near Lon Chaney in one scene.
-It was thought to be evidence that Lugosi appeared in the film, but historians all agree that is very unlikely, since Lugosi was in both Chicago (appearing in a play called The Werewolf) and New York at the time that film was being made in Hollywood.
+It was thought to be evidence that Lugosi appeared in the film, but historians agree that is very unlikely, as Lugosi was in Chicago (appearing in a play called The Werewolf) and New York at the time that film was in production in Hollywood.